 2. Update Your Insurance

-4. Look at Discounts
+4. Look for Discounts

 You may qualify for discounts from your insurance company.
 Talk to your agent and ask about available discounts, such as for being a safe driver or a good student.
-Other possible discounts include having a security system for your home, opting for paperless statements, automatic payments, driving an electric/ hybrid car and more.
+Other possible discounts include having a security system for your home, opting for paperless statements, automatic payments, driving an electric/hybrid car and more.

 5. Bundle Up